operand/agency/README.md

 model](https://en.wikipedia.org/wiki/Actor_model) intended for integrating AI, human, and traditional computing systems.

-In `agency`, all entities are considered "agents" and represented as instances of the `Agent` class.
+In `agency`, all entities are called "agents" and represented as instances of the `Agent` class.
 This includes all humans, software, and AI-driven agents.

 The `Agent` class is a base class similar to "Object" in many object-oriented